-Take in the highlights of Colombia in 8 captivating days, from the capital city of Bogota through to the charming and colourful colonial city of Cartagena.
+Take in the highlights of Colombia in 8 captivating days, from the capital city of Bogota through to the charming and colorful colonial city of Cartagena.
 En route visit unusual and artisan towns of Zipaquira and Raquira, wander around picturesque Villa de Leyva, learn about the production of some of the world's best coffee and appreciate the spectacular beauty of Cocora Valley and much more.

 Upon arrival at El Dorado International Airport you will be met and transferred to your hotel.
 Enjoy the rest of the day at leisure exploring Colombia’s cosmopolitan capital city.
 There are plenty of al fresco dining options where you can sample the local cuisine, and a variety of welcoming bars to get your evening started.
 Overnight – Bogota.

 Get acquainted with Bogota today with a guided sightseeing tour of the city.
 The morning starts early with a visit to the vibrant Paloquemao Market, one of the largest and important in the country.
 As you browse the variety of fruit, vegetables, cheeses and medicinal herbs on offer, you can also take this opportunity to people watch as you witness the interactions between seller and buyer.
 Here you’ll have the opportunity to sample some exotic fruits and enjoy a small snack.

 Leaving the market behind, continue on to the famous and well-preserved historical colonial quarter of La Candelaria.
 Wander through the streets and keep your camera handy as you’ll want to capture this picturesque area on film.
 On your walk you’ll pass such sights as the library of Luis Nagel Arango and the prominent Plaza de Bolivar, the heart of Bogota.
 Surrounding the square are impressive historical buildings, including the Cathedral, Congress Palace, Independence House, Palace of Justice and City Hall.